Alxandr/master-thesis/src/chapter-4/solvable.md

 around it.

-Invigilators would probably be able to spot if someone does something stupid, like open a easily recognizable application like Microsoft Word during the exam.
-Considering, however, that the student took effort to figure out how to get access to local resources during the exam, it's unlikely they didn't also take the time to figure out what local resources they could access without raising any flags.
+Invigilators would probably be able to spot if someone does something stupid, like open an easily recognizable application like Microsoft Word during the exam.
+Considering, however, that the student took the effort to figure out how to get access to local resources during the exam, it's unlikely they didn't also take the time to figure out what local resources they could access without raising any flags.

-## Anti-plagiarism software
+## Anti-Plagiarism Software
 The University of Southern Denmark has been successful in using anti-plagiarism software in order to catch students who have cheated on digital exams [@Nielsen2014].
 Anti-plagiarism software can be a useful and automated tool to